Scope and Content

-When citing material from this collection please use the following format: Direct reference to the item or its file folder, John V. Moore Papers, Methodist Collection - Drew University, Madison, New Jersey.
+When citing material from this collection please use the following format: Direct reference to the item or its file folder, George Whitefield Collection, Methodist Collection - Drew University, Madison, New Jersey.
 Do not make use of the item's call number as that is not a stable descriptor.

-There are no restrictions regarding this collection.
 Copyright still owned by Drew.
-Permissions to publish must be directed to Drew.
+Permissions to publish must be directed to Drew

 Detailed use restrictions relating to our collections can be requested from the office of the archivist at the General Commission on Archives and History.
 Photocopying is handled by the staff and may be limited in certain instances.
 Before using any material for publication from this collection a formal request for permission to publish is expected and required.